 3. John Paul Stapp

-Air Force officer and surgeon John Paul Stapp's self-experimentation earned him the nickname "the fastest man on earth."
+Air Force officer and surgeon John Paul Stapp's self-experimentation earned him the nickname "the fastest man on Earth."
 In his research, Stapp repeatedly strapped himself into a rocket sled, nicknamed the "Gee Whiz," and was propelled forward at speeds close to that of sound.
 He would then brake abruptly to determine the human body's ability to withstand abrupt deceleration.
-Many broken bones and a temporarily detached retina later, Stapp determined a human body can withstand 45 g of forward motion with an adequate harness.
+Many broken bones and a temporarily detached retina later, Stapp determined a human body can withstand 45 Gs of forward motion with an adequate harness.

 4. August Bier

 At the turn of the 20th century, August Bier developed a method for spinal anesthesia.
 It involved injecting cocaine into the cerebrospinal fluid.
 To test its effectiveness, Bier enlisted himself.
 During the experiment, a mix-up left Bier with a hole in his spine leaking cerebrospinal fluid.
 Bier's assistant stepped in to take his place in the study.
 Once the assistant was properly numb, Bier kicked his shins, bludgeoned and burned him, plucked out his pubic hairs, and mashed his genitals.
 The assistant felt nothing—a success the two celebrated by drinking excessively that evening.